|

 Woolseys opinion, by the fact that Clintons interests lay in domestic

+political issues, and not intelligence matters.
 Woolsey reportedly only met in person with the

 President twice during his entire tenure as DCI.
 Woolsey described his weakened position.
 I sort of wandered in, Woolsey said of